 The Convention for the Safeguarding of the Intangible Cultural Heritage

-Austria was made a State Party on July 9, 2009.
+Austria signed the convention and has become a State Party on July 9, 2009.

 The following deliberations have contributed to the creation of the convention: